Trusted WordPress tutorials, when you need them most.

 Example of a comment using syntax highlighter

 We hope this article helped you add syntax highlighting in WordPress comments.
-You may also want to see our guide on how to properly add JavaScript and styles in WordPress and our expert picks for the best code editors for Mac and Windows.
+You may also want to see our guide on how to add videos and more in WordPress comments and our expert picks for the best WordPress comment plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.